Statistical Inference in Large Multi-way Networks: Experiments

 where the constant $c$ can be selected to control the density $|E|/n$ of the graph.
 We generate both Poisson data (satisfying Assumption~\ref{assump:model} with intensity $\lambda_\bi = \lambda_{ijt}$) and non-Poisson data.
 To obtain non-Poisson outcomes, we generate $Y_{\bi}$ as Negative Binomial via a Gamma--Poisson mixture: the rate of the Gamma controls the variance, while its shape is scaled to match the desired mean $\lambda_{\bi}$.
 Setting the rate to $\infty$ recovers the Poisson model; for experiments with overdispersion, we take the rate equal to $0.1$.
 We executed $600$ replications of each configuration.

-We compare three estimators: PPML, PPML debiased, and our polyads estimator.
-For PPML we use the fast implementation of \cite{correia2019ppmlhdfe}; for PPML debiased we use the analytical correction of \cite{weidner2021bias} via their Stata package.
+We compare three estimators: PPML, PPML (Debiased), and our Polyads estimator.
+For PPML we use the fast implementation of \cite{correia2019ppmlhdfe}; for PPML (Debiased) we use the analytical correction of \cite{weidner2021bias} via their Stata package.
 Our first experiment varies the graph density with

 Each configuration is replicated $600$ times.
-Figure~\ref{fig:ipp_visualize_densities} summarizes the results.
-The first row shows the distributions of the normalized errors $\sqrt{n}\,(\widehat{\beta}_\Xi - \beta_\star)$ at densities 2\%, 5\%, and 10\%.
-The second row reports, from left to right, the empirical coverage of the 95\% confidence interval (which should be close to 95\%), the convergence rate, and the running time.
+Figures~\ref{fig:ipp_visualize_densities} and \ref{fig:ipp_visualize_boxplots} summarize the results.
+The first one shows the distributions of the normalized errors $\sqrt{n}\,(\widehat{\beta}_\Xi - \beta_\star)$ at densities 2\%, 5\%, and 10\%.
+The second reports, for $n_1=n_2=50$, from left to right, the empirical coverage of the 95\% confidence interval (which should be close to 95\%), the convergence rate, and the running time.
 We observe:

 \begin{itemize} \item \textbf{Incidental parameter bias.} PPML exhibits a clear incidental parameter problem (blue curves shifted to the right), especially at low densities.
-Our polyads estimator eliminate this bias and the debiased PPML, at larger sample sizes $n$, do not display bias.
+Our Polyads estimator eliminate this bias and the debiased PPML, at larger sample sizes $n$, do not display bias.

-\item \textbf{Instability at low density.} For small $n$ and sparse graphs, PPML and PPML debiased often fail to converge and produce poor coverage.
+\item \textbf{Instability at low density.} For small $n$ and sparse graphs, PPML and PPML (Debiased) often fail to converge and produce poor coverage.

 \item \textbf{Coverage issues.} Even at larger samples, PPML intervals remain unreliable (best coverage $\approx 90\%$ for $n_1=n_2=100$ and $|E|=0.1n$).
 The debiased method improves coverage but still undercovers at low densities and $n$, and overcovers at high densities.